Ready to Ship!

 - pg 227: Stitch in the Ditch Canada is also a retailer of the AccuQuilt Studio.

-- pg 239: Bonnie Hunter does die cut.
+- pg 239: Bonnie Hunter die cuts now.
 She recently acquired an AccuQuilt Studio, and has been spotted setting it up outside like a power tool!

 I want to recognize all the people who have pledged money to my Kickstarter Campaign.
 It’s been an amazing ride so far, and I’m really glad to have so much support and encouragement!
 (Names in bold will be recognized in the printed book.)